jherasdo/FireWorks-Atomate-Tutorial/README.md

 <h1 align="center">FireWorks/Atomate Tutorial</h1>

-**WARNING:** This tutorial does not provide any licensed code or file.
+**:warning: WARNING:** This tutorial does not provide any licensed code or file.

 ## Content